surifirstpin/biplus_documentation/docs/Visualization.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/28fb94f1198bb83b0c3ecd8244bed8c91fef3f7f/images/widget_chart.png)

+World chart in visualisation menu:
+Below are editing option that you can apply to world chart, Flat Map
+Default
+Over
+Over Border
+Data Field
+Tip Fields
+Color Field
+Color
+From
+To
+Negative Cutoff

 **Bi+ provide the following standard editing options for all the charts:**
 **01.General Section :**
 - **Title**  provides a label or identifier title for chart, align them on any side of the chart.